andi611/Kaldi-LibriSpeech-fMLLR/README.md

 ```bash
 ./dump_fmllr_cmvn.sh
 ```
-8. Use the python script to convert kaldi generated .ark featrues to .npy for our dataloader, run the python script:
+8. Use the python script to convert kaldi generated .ark featrues to .npy for your own dataloader, an example python script is provided:
 ```bash
 python3 ark2libri.py
 ```